We may earn money or products from the companies mentioned in this post.

 The east entrance to Zion National Park is only about 30 minutes from Bryce National Park, so we recommend making Springdale your base for both Day 8 and Day 9 of this US southwest road trip.
 Zion is one of the most visited national parks in the United States, so fair warning, it is busy!
 Parking within Zion is extremely limited, so you will likely have to utilize the shuttle to get to most of the popular trailheads.

 Unlike Bryce National Park that offers some of the best viewpoints just steps from the parking lot, to truly appreciate Zion’s beauty you need to hike!
 The park is known for a couple strenuous but fun hikes.
 Angel’s Landing is one of the most famous.
-This hike is dangerous, and people die every year hiking Angel’s Landing, so if hiking with young kids, skip this hike and do the Emerald Pools trail instead.
-It’s an easier hike along a cliffside, so make sure you hold hands with younger hikes or wear them in a baby carrier or a framed kid carrier.
+This hike is dangerous, and more than a dozen people have died hiking Angel’s Landing, so if visiting Zion with kids, skip this hike and do the Emerald Pools trail instead.
+It’s an easier hike along a cliff, so make sure you hold hands with younger hikes or wear them in a baby carrier or a framed kid carrier.

 Perhaps even more famous than Angel’s Landing, The Narrows is a strenuous hike that is completely doable with kids.
 In fact, our 5-year-old loved it!
 This hike was one of the most memorable moments of our entire trip.
 Hiking The Narrows with kids or without does require some preparation because the entire hike is in the river through a beautiful, wide slot canyon.